jkwack/COMP_LIBSCI_SLU/README.txt

 How to build:
 	source source_me	:: Loading required modules
 	make slu		:: generating an executable
-	pat_build -w use_SLU	:: generating an CraPat compatible executable
+	pat_build -w use_SLU	:: generating an CrayPat-compatible executable

 How to run:
 	qsub Job_SLU